Okka Kshanam: Production

 The film met with trouble for a brief period of time over the allegations that the film borrows the script from a Korean film titled Parallel Life.
-Another producer Anil Sunkara reportedly had already brought the remake rights of the same film for his next production venture, 2 Memiddaram.
-Prior to the release, it was assumed that the story line of Okka Kshanam closely followed the same path, Sunkara allegedly filed a complaint against the makers with the film chamber.
+Another producer Anil Sunkara reportedly had already bought the remake rights of the same film for his next production venture, 2 Memiddaram.
+Prior to the release, it was assumed that the story line of Okka Kshanam closely followed the same plot; Sunkara allegedly filed a complaint against the makers with the film chamber.
 However, once the producer saw the film and understood the same and even wished the team good luck for release on his official Twitter page.
-Post release, it was cleared that Vi Anand’ s story and the screenplay was original.
+Post release, it was cleared that Vi Anand’s story and the screenplay were original.
 The director was also unanimously appreciated for his screenwriting in the film.

 Soundtrack

 Music was composed by Mani Sharma and was released on Lahari Music.